Updated March 2020

-On the Breakaway NCL improved several of the things we found frustrating when we cruised on the Dawn two years ago.
+On the Breakaway, NCL improved several of the things we found frustrating when we cruised on the Dawn two years ago.
 For starters, there is lots of space dedicated to kids, a full roster of activities and counselors with education and sports backgrounds.

-For 3-to-5s, activities like a fairy tale parade, jungle safari and pajama party had TT (now 5½) asking to go to Splash at least once a day when we were at sea (so we got to relax on the quiet, adults only H2O sundeck and to see several shows).
+For 3-to-5s, activities like a fairy tale parade, jungle safari and pajama party had Tiny Traveler (now 5½) asking to go to Splash at least once a day when we were at sea (so we got to relax on the quiet, adults only H2O sundeck and to see several shows).

 • Teens have Entourage, a dimly lit lounge with couches, games, video screens, and counselors who enforce a no-grown-ups policy.

-The Pool Scene on the NCL Breakaway
+The Breakaway’s Pool Scene

-And I could still easily grab an afternoon beer while TT played, especially since it was nearly impossible to separate her from the Sponge Bob-themed splash pad’s sprinklers, slides and wading pool.
+And I could still easily grab an afternoon beer while Tiny Traveler played, especially since it was nearly impossible to separate her from the Sponge Bob-themed splash pad’s sprinklers, slides and wading pool.

-But the family pool was never overly crowded and we liked that we could float around in it while keeping an eye on TT in the sprinklers.
+But the family pool was never overly crowded and we liked that we could float around in it while keeping an eye on Tiny Traveler in the sprinklers.

 She was almost too big for the kids’ mini rope course but liked the novelty of it.
 There was a regular rope course and zip line that is harder and scarier than it looks from the ground.

 Tip: The adventure Center often had lines.
 The first afternoon on board was the least busy and a crewmember told us it’s the best time to try it out.
 Mornings were less busy than afternoons.

-I’m not sure about the wisdom of asking people to eat dinner while watching contortionists flip around over their heads, but dinner good (TT ate more than I thought she would). we especially liked the trio of mini-cakes for dessert.
+I’m not sure about the wisdom of asking people to eat dinner while watching contortionists flip around over their heads.
+But dinner was good and Tiny Traveler ate more than I thought she would despite the distractions.
+We especially liked the trio of mini-cakes for dessert.

 Burn The Floor and Rock of Ages are over-the-top spectacles and are fun for adults if you don’t take them too seriously.